 What Credit Cards Are Accepted in Switzerland?

 Visa and MasterCard (as well as debit cards like Maestro) are the most widely accepted credit cards in Switzerland, followed by American Express.
-However, other cards like Diners Club and Discover have limited acceptance.
+Other cards like Diners Club and Discover have limited acceptance.

 In the following, we take a closer look at the most common cards.